This page may contain affiliate links. Learn More.

-I LOVE throwing Easter parties for my kids.
+I LOVE throwing an Easter party for my preschool kids and their families.
 Stuffing eggs is so much fun, but I hate the idea of stuffing all of them full of candy.
 A little candy is fine, but baskets full is just overkill and not a good message to send our children.
-Finding alternative things for stuffing Easter eggs for my kids is part of the celebration for me.
+Finding alternative things for stuffing Easter eggs for my kids is part of the Easter egg hunt get-together for me.
+It’s great to celebrate holidays and special days in daycare with kids.

 Easter egg stuffers